-Each Morehouse School of Medicine student, staff, or faculty who choose to receive a vaccine is required to sign an authorization form prior to receiving the vaccine.
-This form will be witnessed by a Student and Employee Wellness Center representative.
+Each Morehouse School of Medicine student, staff, or faculty who chooses to receive a vaccine is required to sign an authorization form prior to receiving the vaccine.
+This form will be witnessed by Infection Control or designee.
 The employee will receive a copy of the authorization.
-An immunization certificate will be available to students and residents upon completion.
+An immunization Certificate will be provided to each participant upon completion.

-Each participant receiving a vaccine will be required to remain in the SEWC designated area for observation for 20 minutes following each injection.
+Each participant receiving a vaccine will be required to remain in the Office of Infection Control or designated area for observation for 20 minutes following each injection.
+Vaccines are provided FREE of charge to students of Morehouse School of Medicine.

-For more information or to schedule an appointment, please call the Student and Employee Wellness Center at 404-756-1241.
+For more information or to schedule an appointment, please call the Office of Infection Control at 404-756-5282 or 5036.